hediet/vscode-hediet-power-tools/README.md

 -   **Hediet Power Tools: Apply Rename** (bound to F2).
 Renames identifiers after you already changed them.

     This is incredible useful if combined with other multi cursor features.
+Should work for every language that has rename and word highlighting capabilities.

     ![](./docs/demo-apply-rename.gif)